ZackeryRSmith/tin/README.md

 ---

 # Goal
-**Tin** aims to solve a problem given to us from our great ancestors, although at the time they were unaware...
+**Tin** aims to address a problem given to us from our ancestors—though they may not have been aware of it at the time...
-Terminals have been around as early as 1967 (even earlier if you count teletypewriters), and over time many specs of the devices have changed.
+Terminals have been around since at least 1967 (even earlier if you count teletypewriters), and their specifications have evolved over the years.
-Some major turning points include the release of the VT52, and VT100 systems.
+Notable milestones include the release of the VT52 and VT100 systems, which introduced control codes for tasks such as cursor movement and text styling (e.g., bold and underline).
-Introducing control codes, for tasks like moving the cursor or providig text effects like bold and underline.
-However, these have been pretty constant throught the years.
-What hasn't been very consistent is **input**, getting input from the terminal *past your abc's and 123's* has been different in almost all systems.
+While these features have remained relatively the same over time, input handling has been a different story.
+Beyond basic abc's and 123's, terminal input has varied widely across systems.

-Fast forwarding today, backwards compatible jargon has made it an absolute doozy to handle terminal input.
-So once again, **Tin** aims to solve this provlem given to us down the years.
+Fast forward to today, backward compatible jargon has made it an absolute doozy to handle terminal input.
 If the terminals won't change, the developers will.
-Tin is an avoidance library, without losing *much* capability for the ease of development.
+Tin is designed as an "avoidance" library, that simplifies development while still supporting *most* of your terminal’s input capabilities.

+# Bindings
+Being a pure C library, Tin is already supported by many languages.
+However I understand how seriously useful having bindings for C libraries are.
+This section outlines them.
+If you've created bindings *please create a PR with your bindings in the table!*

+# Examples
+I am a huge fan of learning by example.
+As such I have created tons of small examples to demonstrate how to use the library.

+*insert said examples here*